stevejb71/c-compiler/README.md

 Variables and assignment.

 Stage 6
-If statements supported.
+If statements and ternary (expression) operator.

+Stage 7
-Ternary operator in progress.
+In progress.

 ```